mainmatter/mainmatter.com/blog/_posts/2019-03-16-spas-pwas-and-ssr.md

-Modern websites are in many cases not really websites anymore, but in fact full blown apps with desktop-grade feature sets and user experiences that happen to run in a browser as opposed to as standalone apps.
+Modern websites are in many cases not really websites anymore, but in fact full blown apps with desktop-grade feature sets and user experiences that happen to run in a browser as opposed to standalone apps.
 While the much-loved [Spacejam Website](https://www.spacejam.com/archive/spacejam/movie/jam.htm) was a pretty standard page in terms of interactivity and design only about 2 decades ago